 ✅ No Grace Period

-In states where there is no regulation governing maximum late fees, the expectation is that you will keep your fee reasonable.
-As a business, this means not charging exploitative late fees and only charging what is necessary to offset the negative consequences of late payment.
+As a business, this means not charging exploitative late fees and only charging what is necessary to offset the negative consequences of late payment (such as use of money interest, or other finance charges you may incur from late payment)

 Want to see Paidnice in action?
 Watch our tutorial video and learn more about getting started with Paidnice today.